An Explanation on Principles

 2. Peace is seen as positive.

-3. It can be understood that with greed, hate and delusion it isn't peaceful; then there is no real peace.
+3. It can be understood that with greed, hate and delusion there is no real peace.

 4. Freedom, but for what purpose?
 For doing what you like?
 Then you are not really free; a slave of desires.
-But freedom in order to have the ultimate peace?
-That surely is the highest.
+But for the ultimate peace?
+That surely is the highest!

-Many questions about nibbāna are not that careful or valid, this because nibbāna has become abstract.
-If instead of 'Is nibbāna not boring?', 'Is peace not boring?' was asked, it would already be easier to see that with boredom peace would be lacking.
-So this way this translation clarifies and is taking the points above into account as well.
+Many questions about nibbāna are not that careful, because nibbāna has become an abstract.
+If instead of 'Is nibbāna not boring?', 'Is peace not boring?' was asked, it is easier to see that then peace would be lacking.
+So this translation clarifies and takes the points above into account as well.

 Pāḷi-English